Majorana Neutrinos and Dark Matter from Anomaly Cancellation: DECAYS AND INTERACTIONS

 One can set strong bounds on the Majoron couplings to neutrinos using the constraints from Big Bang Nucleosynthesis, see Refs.~\cite{Escudero:2019gvw,Sandner:2023ptm}, when the Majoron is very light.
 As we will discuss below, the bounds on the couplings of the Majoron to photons are stronger, and one can rule out a large fraction of the parameter space.

 Using the Majoron couplings in Eqs.(\ref{gJgammagamma}) and (\ref{gJnunu}) one can predict the decays of the Majoron.
 In Fig.~\ref{Majoron-couplins} we show the numerical values for the Majoron couplings.
 We show the value for the coupling to neutrinos when $m_{\nu_i}=0.05$ eV, while the coupling to two photons is very small for most of the Majoron mass values.
-Only, when the Majoron mass is above $0.1$ GeV, the couplings to photons is larger.
+Only, when the Majoron mass is above $1$ GeV, the couplings to photons is larger.
 Of course, the exact value of the coupling to photons depend of the new charged fermion masses.
+Notice that here we show the numerical values of the Majoron couplings to neutrinos in the case where the neutrino spectrum is quasi-degenerate.
+Since the lifetime of the Majoron does not change too much if we assume the Normal Hierarchy or Inverted Hierarchy, we show the couplings to neutrinos only in the quasi-degenerate case.

-In Fig.~\ref{BrJ} we show the branching ratios for the Majoron decays using $M_{Z_{\ell}}/g_{\ell}=10$ TeV, $M_{\psi}=2.5$ TeV and $M_{\eta}= 2$ TeV and $m_{\nu_i}=0.1$ eV.
+In Fig.~\ref{BrJ} we show the branching ratios for the Majoron decays using $M_{Z_{\ell}}/g_{\ell}=10$ TeV, $M_{\psi}=2.5$ TeV and $M_{\eta}= 2$ TeV and $\sum_{i=1}^3 m_{\nu_i}=0.1$ eV.
 One can see that the decays to neutrinos dominate when the Majoron is light, while the branching ratio to photons is larger when the Majoron mass is above $1$ GeV.

 In Fig.~\ref{halfJ} we show the values for the lifetime of the Majoron.
 In most of the parameter space, the Majoron decays after Big Bang Nucleosynthesis.
 Therefore, the cosmological bounds are very important to set bounds on the Majoron mass and couplings to the Standard Model fields.
 In Fig.~\ref{halfJ} we show the bounds from Big Bang Nucleosynthesis as discussed in Ref.~\cite{Cadamuro_2012}.
 The region in red is excluded by the $N_{eff}$ constraints, the region in cyan is excluded by Helium overproduction, the region in yellow is excluded by the Deuterium photodissociation, the region in gray is excluded by Helium photodissociation, while the region in green is excluded by hadronic cascades.
 As one can appreciate, these bounds can exclude a large fraction of the allowed values for the Majoron lifetime and mass.
 We show the predictions for the Majoron lifetime in two cases: the blue line shows the prediction when we use $M_{Z_{\ell}}/g_{\ell}=10$ TeV, $M_{\psi}=2.5$ TeV, $M_{\eta}= 2$ TeV and $\sum_{i=1}^3 m_{\nu_i}=0.1$ eV and the red line corresponds to the case when $M_{Z_{\ell}}/g_{\ell}=6$ TeV, $M_{\psi}=300$ GeV, $M_{\eta}= 250$ GeV and $\sum_{i=1}^3 m_{\nu_i}=0.1$ eV.
 The first case is basically ruled out when the Majoron mass is below $10$ GeV, while in the second case one can satisfy the bounds when the Majoron mass is above $3$ GeV.